FriendsOfSymfony/FOSRestBundle/Resources/doc/2-the-view-layer.rst

     {"task_form":{"name":"Task1", "person":1}}

-Well, this is somewhat useless since we not only want to display the name of the person but also do not want to do some client side trick to extract the id before updating the data, right?
+This is somewhat useless since we not only want to display the name of the person, but also do not want to do some client side trick to extract the id before updating the data.
 Instead, we rather update the data the same way as we received it in our GET request and thus, extend the form builder with a data transformer.
 Fortunately, the FOSRestBundle comes with an ``EntityToIdObjectTransformer``, which can be applied to any form builder: